wpilibsuite/frc-docs/source/docs/software/dashboards/shuffleboard/custom-widgets/creating-plugins.rst

       }

-Additional explanations on how these attributes are used, including version numbers can be found `here <https://semver.org/>`_.
+Additional explanations on how these attributes are used, including version numbers can be found [here](https://semver.org/).

 Note the ``@Description`` annotation is needed to tell the plugin loader the properties of the custom plugin class.
 Plugin classes are permitted to have a default constructor but it cannot take any arguments.